Suffragette bombing and arson campaign: Targeting of houses

 The most common target for suffragette attacks during the campaign was houses or residential properties belonging to politicians or members of the public.
 These attacks were justified by the WSPU on the grounds that the owners of the properties were invariably male, and so already possessed the vote.
-Since they already possessed the vote, suffragettes argued, the owners were responsible for the actions of the government since they were their electors.
+Since they already possessed the vote, suffragettes argued, the owners were responsible for the actions of the elected government.
 Houses were bombed or subjected to arson attacks around the country: in March 1913, fires raged at private homes across Surrey, and homes in Chorley Wood, Norwich, Potters Bar and Hampstead Garden were also set on fire.
 In Ilford, London, three residential streets had their fire alarm wires cut.
-Other prominent opponents of women's suffrage also saw their homes destroyed by fire and incendiary devices, sometimes as a response to police raids on WSPU offices.
-Relatives of politicians also saw their houses attacked: the Mill House near Liphook, Hampshire was burned because the owner was Reginald McKenna's brother Theodore, while a bomb was set off in a house in Moor Hall Green, Birmingham, as the property was owned by Arthur Chamberlain, brother of Conservative politician Joseph Chamberlain (father to future Prime Minister Neville Chamberlain).
+Other prominent opponents of women's suffrage also saw their homes destroyed by fire and incendiary devices, sometimes in retaliation for police raids on WSPU offices.
+Relatives of politicians also saw their houses attacked: the Mill House near Liphook, Hampshire was burned because the owner was Reginald McKenna's brother Theodore, while a bomb was set off in a house in Moor Hall Green, Birmingham, as the property was owned by Arthur Chamberlain, brother of Conservative politician Joseph Chamberlain (father to future prime minister Neville Chamberlain).
 Houses were also attacked in Doncaster.
 After some suffragettes were thrown out of a political meeting there in June 1913, the house of the man who had thrown them out was burned down.
 In response to such actions, angry mobs often attacked WSPU meetings, such as in May 1913 when 1,000 people attacked a WSPU meeting in Doncaster.
-In retaliation, suffragettes burned down more properties in the local area.
+In retaliation, suffragettes burned down more properties in the area.